Lolita -

 ...
 An other discovery of the festival was Chekhov’s

-very fresh, with dramatic discoveries so well motivated, with turns of the plot
+dramatic discoveries so well motivated, with turns of the plot so naturally

 from ITI One Man